 Department of Community and Public Health

-There is little doubt in today's world that health promotion and disease prevention strategies are on nearly every national healthcare agenda.
+There is little doubt in today's world that public health, health promotion and disease prevention strategies are on nearly every national healthcare agenda.
 As a society, we have learned that a full measure of health and a better quality of life are within the grasp of most people.
 The lifestyle choices a person makes today may influence that individual's health forever.

 The programs offered from the Department of Community and Public Health prepare students to work with individuals, groups, and organizations to educate and facilitate the voluntary adoption of actions and behaviors conducive to health.
 Students are also prepared to perform the following seven areas of responsibilities and competencies of entry-level and advanced-level health education specialists as described by NCHEC:

-- Plan health education strategies, interventions, and programs
+- Plan health education/promotion

-- Implement health education strategies, interventions, and programs
+- Implement health education/promotion

-Please contact the HE program via phone (208-282-2729), email (firstname.lastname@example.org) or visit our office located in Reed Gymnasium #242 on the Pocatello campus.
+For more information about any of the programs, please contact the Department of Community and Public Health via phone (208-282-2729), email (firstname.lastname@example.org) or visit our office located in Reed Gymnasium #242 on the Pocatello campus.